 Current liabilities are used as a key component in several short-term liquidity measures.
 Below are examples of metrics that management teams and investors look at when performing financial analysis of a company.

 Examples of key ratios that use current liabilities are:

 - The current ratio: Current assets divided by current liabilities

 - The quick ratio: Current assets, minus inventory, divided by current liabilities

 - The cash ratio: Cash and cash equivalents divided by current liabilities

 Types of Liabilities: Non-current Liabilities

 Long-term liabilities are crucial in determining a company’s long-term solvency.
-If companies are unable to repay their long-term liabilities as they become due, then the company will face a solvency crisis.
+If companies cannot repay their long-term liabilities as they become due, the company will face a solvency crisis.